AI-and-Blockchain/F23_HealthFederated/src/README.md

 The file `vfl_without_blockchain.py` tests the functionality of the VFL algorithm without interaction with blockchain.

+The file `demo.py` provides a demonstration of the entire project.
+The execution can be configured based on the arguments listed.
+It can be run with or without the blockchain component.

 ### Dependencies

 Running the algorithm requires the following dependencies, which can be installed via `pip`: